We all know that sex work is the oldest profession in the world, but have you read about the most famous sex workers of time?

 Cora was wild and unsatisfied with the life of a ‘proper young lady’.
 She loved going out unchaperoned at night and soon found herself wooed by alcohol and treats by older men who would give her money for sexual acts.
 Cora had never seen so much money in her life!
-She moved out of her Grandmother’s home and started her life as a prostitute.
+She moved out of her Grandmother’s home and started her life as a sex worker.

 Cora soon met local pimp Robert Bignell who owned a notorious brothel called The Argyll Rooms.
 Cora soon moved into the brothel and became Bignell’s mistress.
 The couple posed as married and travelled the world, but when Cora found Paris, she didn’t want to go home.
 She worked in Paris as a common street prostitute until she found another pimp that could set her up and broaden her skills in the bedroom.
 She realised that other women in her trade ended up dead from disease or lived in poverty, so she looked at finding wealthy benefactors to fund her lifestyle.